 Please respond to the following questions in the order in which they appear.

 1. What is the mission of your organization?
 How is your mission significant to the cultural life of New Hampshire?
-Describe your standards and methods for ensuring artistic excellence in your arts programming.
 (Please keep in mind that some of the panelists may be from out of state and/or not familiar with your organization or its importance to the arts in New Hampshire.)

 Impact of Request on New Hampshire’s Arts Work Force

-B. For Contractual Personnel/Artist Fee Requests: Describe the significance that the contracted personnel or artist(s) has/have to the mission of your organization.
-What would happen if the contract(s) was/were not able to be fulfilled?
-Attach a copy of the contract or contract notification letter for the artist(s) or other contracted personnel you are unable to contract with due to a decline in revenues.
+4. Describe the significance of the contracted artist(s) and what would happen if the contract(s) was/were not able to be fulfilled?
+Attach a copy of the contract or contract notification letter for the artist(s) you are unable to contract with due to a decline in revenues.

 Required Support Materials

-- Completed Arts Jobs Application & Budget Form;
+- Completed Emergency Artist Fees Application & Budget Form;

-- Completed narrative questions (no more than three pages);
+- Completed narrative questions (no more than three pages) and;

-- Job description, contract and a copy of the employment or contract notification letter of the most recent employee (with personal information redacted) for which funds are being requested OR a copy of the contract or contract notification letter for the artists or other contracted personnel you are unable to contract with due to the fiscal downturn; and
+- A copy of the contract or contract notification letter for the artists you are unable to contract with due to the fiscal downturn.

 - Brochures or program books that provide an overview of your arts programming over the past two years.